Portland Center Stage logo

 Kamilah is a playwright, dramaturg, and educator originally from North Carolina.
 She holds a B.F.A. in theater education from The University of North Carolina at Greensboro and was a NC Teaching Fellow.
 She currently holds the position of Literary Manager at PCS.
 Kamilah has spent several seasons at celebrated regional theaters across the country, including Triad Stage in Greensboro, NC, Asolo Repertory Theater in Sarasota, FL, and Two River Theater in Red Bank, NJ.
 She was a Playwright in Residence at Williamstown Theater Festival in 2024 and was featured as part of their Fridays @ 3 Reading Series in 2023.

-Teniece Divya Johnson, Intimacy Coordinator
+Teniece Divya Johnson

 (They/Them)